ShumaoWang/ShumaoWang.github.io/_pages/about.md

 - Coming soon.

 # Education
-- B.S. in Computer Science, Xi'an University of Architecture and Technology
+- B.S. in Computer Science, Xi'an University of Architecture and Technology (in progress)

 # Invited Talks
 - Coming soon.